From sharp cheddar to smooth gruyere, Vermont's palate-pleasing array of over 150 varieties of cheese is a treat worth traveling for.

 In the hierarchy of foods that bring comfort and joy, cheese ranks near the top for many.
-In the United States, it can be argued that there's no region more densely populated with cheese makers than the Vermont Cheese Trail, peppered with dozens of cheese producers welcoming the public to tour their dairies and sample the goods.
+In the United States, it can be argued that there's no region more densely populated with cheese makers than the Vermont Cheese Trail, with over 45 cheese producers welcoming the public to tour their dairies and sample the goods.
 There's no right or wrong way to approach a jaunt through the Vermont Cheese Trail, but for an easy, 240-kilometer northbound journey that winds through a mix of popular and lesser-known stops offering a broad range of flavors, textures and experiences along the way, the following approach leaves travelers satiated — and, often, happily weighed down with a trunk full of delicious souvenirs.

 Classic Cheddar in Brattleboro

 Vermont is known for its cheddar, so an appropriate first stop on the trail would be Grafton Village Cheese Company in Brattleboro, Vermont.
 From cloth-bound to smoked chili to two- and three-year-aged varieties, its cheeses are made by hand with raw milk from local dairies — a Grafton tradition dating back to its founding in 1892.